Byont-Ventures/hackathon/README.md

 This readme file is a WIP and the coding challenges will be updated regularly up until the hackathon.

 During the hackathon you will get started on developing your (first) NFT!
-But before that, we ask you to do perform some initial steps so we can get started to developing right away!
+But before that, we ask you to do perform some initial steps so we can get developing right away!
+We are going to make use of Byont's web3 template, this has about everything you need to get started.

 ## 1. Get a test crypto wallet